 Shared ownership is an affordable way to buy a home of your own.
 NCHA's customers have written about their experiences in a series of case studies, to explain what shared ownership has done for them.

-Sam 23 and Bekah aged 24 started looking for their first home in March 2021.
+Sam and Bekah, aged 23 and 24, started looking for their first home in March 2021.
 After two years of living a long distance from each other while they studied on different continents, they got married in the US and Bekah moved to England to join Sam.

-On the same day in March 2021, Sam’s employer announced that staff could continue working remotely after the pandemic, and their landlord gave them six months’ notice to move out as he wanted to sell the flat.
+On the same day in March 2021, Sam’s employer announced that staff could continue working remotely after the pandemic, and their landlord gave them six months’ notice to move out as he wanted to sell the flat they were in.
 That was when they knew the next step for them was home ownership.

-Sam’s work colleague was very experienced in property and proposed they consider shared ownership.
-After weeks of getting their heads around the idea of paying both rent and a mortgage at the same time they decided this was the right step for them.
+Sam’s work colleague was very experienced in property and suggested they consider shared ownership.
+After weeks of getting their heads around the idea of paying both rent and a mortgage at the same time, they decided it was the right step for them.

-The couple bought a 45% share in a lovely two bedroom end-terrace home, at the new development in Abbey Meadows in Leicester.
+The couple bought a 45% share in a lovely two bedroom end-terrace home, at the Abbey Meadows development in Leicester.
 The house was ideally situated with a bus ride to the city, walking distance to the wonderful Abbey Park and only a short drive from a close relative.